sonicFanTech/RBGI-Paint.NET-FileType/README.md

 RBGI Render Background Image (*.rbgi)
 ```

+4. Choose the RBGI image mode.
+5. Fill in any optional metadata fields.
-4. Save the file.
+6. Save the file.

-The saved file will be a real `.RBGI v1` file with PNG image data embedded inside it.
+The plug-in will export a real `.RBGI v1` file containing the selected mode, metadata JSON, and embedded PNG image data.

 > [!NOTE]
-> paint.NET will flatten the final visible image when saving to normal image file formats.
-If you need to preserve layers, keep a `.pdn` copy too.
+> Paint.NET flattens the final visible image when exporting to normal image file formats.
+Keep a `.pdn` master copy if you need to preserve layers.

 ---

 ## Current limitations

-This first release focuses on getting reliable open/save support working.
-Some extra format features are planned but not finished yet.

-Current limitations:

-- No save-options dialog yet.
-- No metadata editor yet.
-- Saves with default/basic metadata.
-- Saves as `RenderBackground` mode by default.
-- Does not currently let the user pick `FlatImage`, `SkyBoxSingleTexture`, or `SkyBoxCubeTexture` from the Save dialog.
-- Does not preserve original custom metadata when saving over a file.
-- Does not store paint.NET layers.
-- Does not include an installer yet.
+The Paint.NET 5.2-preview release adds the planned Save Options window and metadata export fields, but some items are still unfinished:

+- Original custom metadata is not automatically restored into the Save Options window when an existing `.rbgi` file is opened and saved again.
+- Paint.NET layers are not stored inside `.RBGI` files.
+- The current installer is focused on classic Paint.NET installations.
+- Paint.NET 5.2 itself is still in preview, so API changes may require another plug-in update before the final stable release.

-Recommended workflow for now:
+Recommended workflow:

-1. Keep a `.pdn` master copy if you need layers.
+1. Keep a `.pdn` master copy when layers matter.
-2. Export/save a `.rbgi` copy when you need the RBGI file.
+2. Export an `.rbgi` copy for use in RBGI-compatible projects.
 3. Back up important `.rbgi` files before overwriting them.
+4. Use the Paint.NET 5.1-compatible DLL only with Paint.NET 5.1, and the Paint.NET 5.2-preview DLL only with Paint.NET 5.2 Preview.

 ---

-## Building from source
+## Building the Paint.NET 5.2-preview version from source

 Clone the repository: